ricardojoserf/MemorySnitcher/README.md

 ### Leak 1: Format String Vulnerability

-This code should leak the 0xAAAAAAAAAA and 0xBBBBBBBBBB values in the "leakme1" and "leakme2" variables:
+The code in [this snippet](https://github.com/ricardojoserf/MemorySnitcher/blob/main/snippets/format_string_example.c) should leak the 0xAAAAAAAAAA and 0xBBBBBBBBBB values in the "leakme1" and "leakme2" variables:

 ```c
 #include <stdio.h>